Table of Contents

-- The plane of the swing describes the angle that the club swings round the body.
-Each golfer has a different swing plane and it is dictated by their stance.
-However, golf is particularly complicated because the golfer does not start off in the right plane, they have to swing onto it half way in the backswing.
+- The plane of the swing describes the angle at which the club swings around the body.
+Each golfer has a different swing plane, which is dictated by their stance.
+However, golf is particularly complicated because the golfer does not start off in the right place, they have to swing onto it halfway through the backswing.

-- Because a golfer stands at an angle to the ball the plane has to be found half way back.
-Locating the plane accurately, while the clubhead is gaining speed, is an extremely complicated maneuver and any mistakes makes a simple up and down swing impossible.
+- Because a golfer stands at an angle to the ball, the plane has to be found halfway back.
+Locating the plane accurately while the clubhead is gaining speed is an extremely complicated maneuver, and any mistakes make a simple up-and-down swing impossible.

-- The best chance of finding te swing plane accurately, time after time, requires a one piece takeaway on the right path where centrifugal force can then automatically sling the club onto the right line.
-After a poor takeaway the golfer cannot rely on centrifugal force and has to manipulate the club onto plane.
+- The best chance of finding the swing plane accurately, time after time, requires a one piece takeaway on the right path where centrifugal force can then automatically sling the club onto the right line.
+After a poor takeaway, the golfer cannot rely on centrifugal force and has to manipulate the club onto the plane.
 Manufacturing this move is much harder than learning to swing the club into position.

 Tips to Find the Swing Plane

 As the swing builds up momentum and reaches halfway back, centrifugal force makes the wrists hinge.
 The hinging action is responsible for the plane of the swing.